Overwhelmed by all the buzz around server virtualization? There are still solid alternatives -- with real benefits -- to virtualizing storage systems.

 There are several reasons why ESV isn't pervasive.
 The first is that there are only a handful of leading vendors providing ESV solutions, including Hitachi Data Systems, IBM and NetApp.
 One could argue that if EMC Corp. decided five years ago that ESV was the new vision for storage, it would probably be the dominant architecture embraced by IT professionals today.

 Hitachi was the first to combine its leading enterprise-class storage system with support for ESV technology back in 2003.
-The company has done a great job of implementing ESV technology and, in many cases, has taken business away from
+The company has done a great job of implementing ESV technology and, in many cases, has taken business away from the likes of EMC because of this unique capability.
+The Hitachi ESV story has been getting better over time because of new technology that clearly quantifies its value.
+It's able to provide thin provisioning, reclaim unused storage capacity and provide sub-LUN tiering to external storage systems.

 Sub-LUN tiering could be a "killer app" for external storage virtualization, but users are cautious of an idea that scatters their data across virtual volumes spanning multiple storage systems.
 If Hitachi can validate that sub-LUN tiering is highly reliable when combined with ESV, it could save customers millions and enable them to further leverage their unique architecture.